 The room is small and warm and has black and red decor.
 The sofas are low lying and the smell of burning oil provides are gently.

 The jacuzzi was in a darkened room with oil burning.
-Of course it was supposed to be mildly therapeutic but who are we kidding!!
-Two kids giggling, splashing and squirming is not exactly what we had in mind.
+Of course, it was supposed to be mildly therapeutic but who are we kidding!
+Two kids giggling, splashing and squirming is not exactly relaxing but it was really fun.

 We had such a fabulous time and we cannot thank the staff there enough for their time and skills.
 We would 100% recommend ISIS spa and hammam – even if you don’t book this package, you’d still have a great time here.